How to Safely and Effectively Test for Asbestos

 Identify Suspected Materials

-Make a list of materials in your home that could potentially contain asbestos, such as insulation, vinyl floor tiles, roofing shingles, popcorn ceilings, or pipe insulation.
+Make a list of materials in your home that could potentially contain asbestos.
+This might include testing for the following:

 Gather Samples